 In an unbelievably unreasonable sequence of legal process, a lecturer at the faculty of engineering of Syiah Kuala university in Aceh is in jail since Thursday for expressing his dissatisfaction in a WhatsApp group against the faculty’s recruitment process, which he alleged unfairly carried out, and then stated that the common sense of the faculty’s leadership has died.

 Why was he so angry?
-Why did the dean behave like a dictator rather than a scientist and academic, who should treat critic as part of healthy conversation for the betterment of all?
-There is only one possible answer: the critic that bribery taking place in the recruitment process could be true.
+Why did the dean behave like a dictator rather than a scientist and academic, who should treat criticism as part of healthy conversation for the betterment of all?
+There is only one possible answer: the criticism indicating that bribery was taking place in the recruitment process could be true.

 Certainly, we can’t lose hope on the police to be better, but looking at the current development such a hope is just getting more of a mirage.
 Unfortunately, without police getting better, Indonesia will continue to be one of the world’s most corrupt nations.

-Third, the prosecutors and the judges should have just thrown the case out of the court if they really had some common senses.
+Third, the prosecutors and the judges should have just thrown the case out of the court if they really had a little bit of common sense.
 How could you send people to jail for expressing their feeling?
 Does our constitution still guarantee freedom of expression?
 Isn’t it true that beyond formal law there exists humane consideration of basic human rights?

 In court, we often hear the dictum that we can’t punish anybody unless we can be convinced that there is evidence and belief beyond reasonable doubt.

 So again, it’s all about reason, common sense and conscience as a human being rather than just articles of laws.